Bhishma: Political influences

-Vichitravirya was crowned as the king of Hastinapura and he ruled for a few years, before he died because of Tuberculosis.
+Vichitravirya was crowned as the king of Hastinapura and he ruled for a few years, before he died of tuberculosis.
 He had no offspring and the lineage was at the risk of extinction.
 Satyavati persuaded Bhishma to marry the widows of Vichitravirya and rule as the king or at least impregnate them to produce an heir.
 However Bhishma refused the proposal and told her about his vow.
 He then suggested that a sage could be requested to perform Niyoga (a practice in which another person is requested to impregnate a woman, whose husband is deceased or impotent).
 Satyavati called her premarital born son, Vyasa, to impregnate her daughters-in-law.
 Three children were born— Dhritarashtra from Ambika, Pandu from Ambalika and Vidura from a maid.
 Bhishma trained them and also got them married.
 He arranged the wedding of Dhritarashtra with Gandhari, the princess of Gandhara Kingdom.
 He also brought Madri for Pandu from Madra Kingdom and also got Vidura married to the daughter of Devaka.